Ahoy there, welcome once again to 'Blog Post Monday'. I hope you're all keeping well.

-Welcome once again to another instalment of 'Blog Post Monday'!
+Welcome to another instalment of 'Blog Post Monday'!

-Hello and welcome once again to another instalment of 'Blog Post Monday'!
+Welcome once again to another instalment of 'Blog Post Monday'.

-So, as always, get that kettle on, buckle up and let me take you on this emotional rollercoaster of a ride...
+So, as always, get that kettle on, make yourselves comfortable and let me hand you over to antique jewellery specialist, Claudia, of 'Wren & Rust'.